Johnny Seven OMA

 Johnny Seven O.M.A.
 (One Man Army) is a multi-function toy weapon produced by Deluxe Reading under their Topper Toys toyline and released in 1964.
 Johnny Seven O.M.A. was the best selling boys' toy of 1964, and was marketed on children's television.
 It has a unique number of features, including seven actions (thus the "Seven" in the name).
 The toy is no longer made, and has become a collector's item.

 Functions

 All of the firing mechanisms are attached to the main rifle assembly, the pistol inserts from the bottom to provide the rifle grip (the pistol also holds caps for authentic firing sounds).
 The "Rifle" function shot twelve white bullets one at a time via a bolt action spring mechanism through the silver barrel.
 Three different "rockets" fired via spring action on the main barrel.
 The Grenade Launcher was on top of the gun.

 Johnny Seven also featured a bipod that provided stability for the various rockets and grenade.
-The stock could be removed to shorten the weapon while in the "Tommy Gun" mode.
+The stock could be removed to shorten the weapon while in the "Machine Gun" mode.
 The toy when fully assembled was over three feet long, and weighed about four pounds.